HerveAbdi/R4SPISE2018/README.md

 ## How to install the package with devtools >  2.0

-IMPORTANT: From version 2.0 onwards, devtools has changed its options and now the parameter `build_vignettes` is (silently) ignored.
+IMPORTANT: From version 2.0  to 2.1, devtools has changed its options and now the parameter `build_vignettes` is (silently) ignored.
 This option is now integrated in the parameter `build_opts` which passes options for `CMD build`  and which, by default include the following options `build_opts = c("--no-resave-data", "--no-manual", "--no-build-vignettes")`.
+However, versions of devtools > 2.2 seems to have resinstated the  `build_vignettes` option.
+So
-So with `devtools` version 2.0 or more recent, the option `build_opts = c("--no-resave-data", "--no-manual", "--no-build-vignettes")`
+with `devtools` version 2.0 or more recent, the option `build_opts = c("--no-resave-data", "--no-manual",
+"--no-build-vignettes")`